FelixHohne/DataVisualization/README.md

 ___

+**Weather and Traffic Accidents:**

+During what type of weather are traffic accidents most common in the United States?
+We might naively assume most traffic accidents occur during bad weather, but this is not the case; traffic accidents are actually most common during clear weather.

 **Developer Salaries, Languages, and Age in 2019:**

 What is the average age of a developer in 2019?
 Are we correct in assuming that programming is a young person's business?
 When we plot a histogram, we see that indeed there are far more young developers and that programmers in middle age and beyond are relatively rare.